If you’re over 40, can you live up to the saying: “You’re not getting older, you’re getting better!”

 The benefits of gaining lean muscle:

-- Lean muscle mass improves insulin sensitivity, helping you become more efficient with breaking down and using food.
+Lean muscle mass improves insulin sensitivity.
+This means you’ll break down the food you eat more efficiently to fuel muscle growth and provide energy and store less fat.
 You’ll also decrease your risk of cardiovascular disease and diabetes.

-- It helps you look pretty fucking awesome.
-You’ll be strong, athletic, and capable of handling yourself in the gym and out in the world.
+It helps you look pretty fucking awesome.
+You don’t want to develop the dreaded grandpa butt, right?
+Muscle will keep you strong, athletic, and capable of handling yourself in the gym and out in the world.

 What About Getting Stronger?